Pet Insurance in Korea: How It Works for Foreign Residents

 When insurance makes sense and when it does not

 Consider it if: your pet is young and currently healthy.
 The time to insure is before pre-existing conditions accumulate, not after.
-A young dog that costs 30,000-40,000 KRW per month to insure is good protection against a single orthopedic surgery that could run 800,000-1,500,000 KRW.
+For a young, healthy dog, a modest monthly premium can be reasonable protection against a single orthopedic surgery that could otherwise run into the hundreds of thousands or low millions of won.
+Use each insurer's calculator to see the actual numbers for your pet.

 Think twice if: your pet already has diagnosed conditions that will be excluded, or if your pet is older and carrying a higher baseline cost for ongoing care.
 In that case, compare the cumulative annual premium against the realistic annual vet spend.
 Insurance pays off when the probability of a catastrophic bill exceeds the total premium over the same period.